-The authority with competence over merger control in Serbia is the Commission for the Protection of Competition [Komisija za zaštitu konkurencije] ("Commission"), an independent administrative body established in 2005 and operative as of 2006.
+The competent authority for merger control in Serbia is the Commission for the Protection of Competition [Komisija za zaštitu konkurencije] ("Commission"), established in 2005 and operative as of 2006.
 The website of the Commission is accessible at www.kzk.org.rs.
-The Commission, competent to enforce antitrust and merger control rules, is an independent governmental body accountable to the Serbian Parliament.
+The Commission, competent to enforce antitrust and merger control rules, is an autonomous and independent governmental body accountable to the Serbian Parliament.